SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_simulation_structure_ interaction.md

 ```@example lattice_struct_interaction_sims
 lat_getu(sol, :X1, lrs)
 ```
-Here, the output is a vector with $X$'s value at each simulation time step.
-How the specie's value is represented in each time step depends on the lattice which was originally used to create the `LatticeReactionSystem`:
+Here, the output is a vector with $X1$'s value at each simulation time step.
+How the species's value is represented at each time step depends on the lattice which was originally used to create the `LatticeReactionSystem`:
 - For Cartesian lattices, an array of the same size as the Cartesian lattice is used.
 Each array element corresponds to the species's value in the corresponding compartment.
-- For masked lattices, a [sparse array]https://docs.julialang.org/en/v1/stdlib/SparseArrays/ of the same size as the masked lattice is used.
+- For masked lattices, a [sparse array](https://docs.julialang.org/en/v1/stdlib/SparseArrays/) of the same size as the masked lattice is used.
 Each filled array element corresponds to the species's value in the corresponding compartment.
 Unfilled array elements correspond to positions without compartments.
 - For unstructured (graph) lattices, vectors are used.
 The i'th element in the vectors corresponds to the species's value in the i'th compartment.

 Unlike for non-spatial simulations, `lat_getu` does not take vector (e.g. `lat_getu(sol, [:X1, :X2], lrs)`) or symbolic expression (e.g. `lat_getu(sol, [X1 + X2], lrs)`) inputs.
 However, it is possible to use symbolic variables as input (e.g. `lat_getu(sol, two_state_model.X1, lrs)`).

 ### [Retrieving lattice simulations values at specific time points](@id lattice_simulation_structure_interaction_simulation_species_ts)
 Just like for non-spatial solutions, it is possible to access the simulation's values at designated time points.
-This is possible even if the simulation did not stop at those specific values (in which case an interpolated value is returned).
+This is possible even if the simulation did not stop at those specific time points (in which case an interpolated value is returned).
 To do this, the desired time points to sample are provided as a vector to `lat_getu` using the optional argument `t`.
 E.g. here we retrieve the simulation's (interpolated) values at time points `0.5` and `0.75`:

 ```@example lattice_struct_interaction_sims
 lat_getu(sol, :X1, lrs; t = [0.5, 0.75])